 Skyline air handlers ship as separate sections, completely assembled, or in modules of assembled sections.
 The unit must be rigged as it ships from the factory.
-Do not rig units after assembly.
 Units are provided with a factory-installed base rail and can be lifted using the 2" diameter lifting holes located in the corners of each shipping section.
 To prevent damage to the unit cabinetry, use spreader bars.
 Position spreader bars to prevent cables from rubbing the frame or panels.
 Before hoisting into position, test lift for stability and balance.
 Avoid twisting or uneven lifting of unit.